 I’m so excited!
 This is the first time I’ve learned about this feature after writing React for so long, and there’s another attack surface for attacking React apps.

-Notes XSS Challenge Author Writeup iframe and window.open black magic
+Notes XSS Challenge Author Writeup iframe and window.open magic

 Comments